 2. Show You are Ready, Willing, and Able

 Communication is vital during the bidding process, and an experienced agent at Byson can help present your offer so it stands out from others.
-Our agents ensure your terms are communicated clearly and on time, help convey that you are financially qualified, and share insights into how you can be more competitive.
-It helps when your agent has experience working in local markets and is actively working with buyers and sellers alike.
+Our real estate agents ensure your terms are communicated clearly and on time, help convey that you are financially qualified, and share insights into how you can be more competitive.
+It helps when your realtor has experience working in local markets and is actively working with buyers and sellers alike.

 You can also express your motivation by submitting a “buyer love letter.”
 Sharing information such as how long you've lived in the city and what made you fall in love with the property can go a long way with a seller.
 This can influence a decision between two potential buyers offering a close bid, especially if the sellers have occupied the property for a long time and are emotionally invested in it.